-The computer evaluation will not help you a lot here because White control more space but Black pieces are full of activity and they have plenty opportunities to finish off the game with a tactical blow; as I manage to do it many times during my games.
+The computer evaluation will not help you a lot here because White controls more space but Black pieces are full of activity and they have plenty of opportunities to finish off the game with a tactical blow; as I managed to do it many times during my games.

-This is a complete guide to the Benko Gambit but before dive in please let me share with you the general ideas of this opening.
-Even from the second move, Black, offers a pawn with 2...c5.
-As you can see in the example below White cannot protect his extra pawn, after dxc5, and Black can regain the pawn with many ways.
+This is a complete guide to the Benko Gambit but before diving in please let me share with you the general ideas of this opening.
+Even from the second move, Black offers a pawn with 2...c5.
+As you can see in the example below White cannot protect his extra pawn, after dxc5, and Black can regain the pawn in many ways.

 In the light of that White usually plays d5 and here Black plays the second pawn sacrifice 3...b5.
 This is the starting position of the Benko Gambit.
 The main idea is to weaken White's center and to open up lines on the queenside.
-Black sacrifice a pawn in order to press on "a" and "b" files with his heavy pieces.
+Black sacrifices a pawn to press on "a" and "b" files with his heavy pieces.

 The First Moves On Benko Gambit